wilkinsona/marching-tetrahedra/README.md

 ## Known issues

-Crashes in the 64-bit simulator with `C3DRendererContextSetupResidentMeshSourceAtLocation - double not supported`
+In the 64-bit simulator the geometry does not render correctly and `SceneKit: error, C3DRendererContextSetupResidentMeshSourceAtLocation - double not supported` is logged twice.

 ## Acknowledgements